SuryaTanukuT/FullStackInterviewPrep/React/Components/Presentational_and_Container.md

 > 💡 Pro Tip: Pair presentational components with styling systems like Tailwind or styled-components, and keep container components focused on state, events, and effects.
 ```

-Would you like me to bundle all six sections into a single polished document now with a table of contents, or continue with more concepts first?